bmwfire-tsp/senior-design-project/design_docs/ShakaTSP.md

     - matrix: ShakaDistanceMatrix (optional) -> Distance Matrix with edge weights for locations.

 ### class TSPApproxMST
-**Description:** Approximate algorithm to the Traveling Salesman Problem.
+**Description:** Leaf class.
+Approximate algorithm to the Traveling Salesman Problem.
 Will utilize a Minimum Spanning Tree to get an approximate solution.

-**Member Variables:**
-- matrix: ShakaDistanceMatrix

-**Methods:**
-- constructor(matrix: ShakaDistanceMatrix)
-  - **Parameters:**
-    - matrix: ShakaDistanceMatrix (optional) -> Distance Matrix with edge weights for locations.